 #9 Relax at a Pub

 When in Blakeney, make sure to visit one of its beloved pubs for a taste of local charm and a refreshing drink.
-The town boasts two popular establishments: The White Horse and The Kings Arms.
+The town has two popular establishments: The White Horse and The Kings Arms.

 Step into The White Horse, where you can enjoy Adnams beer, wine, or spirits.
 This pub features a spacious and inviting bar area, perfect for mingling and enjoying a lively atmosphere.
 If you’re looking for a more relaxed setting, head to the rear of the pub, where you’ll discover a light and airy conservatory and a heavenly courtyard.
-It’s a delightful escape from the coastal winds, offering a tranquil spot to unwind and socialize.

 Things to Do Near Blakeney